 You can try to look at “public” facing engagement information

 His real average organic engagement (factoring in clicks) is closer to 750 engagements per post.
-When looking at actual engagement rate it is important to remember that Facebook showed his content to 28K people so engagement rate is really 750/28K = 2.7%, not 0.002%
+When looking at the actual engagement rate it is important to remember that Facebook showed its content to 28K people so the engagement rate is really 750/28K = 2.7%, not 0.002%

 This is the data you want to base your partnership around, and you can see there is a ton of opportunity to run paid media to amplify the content.